-The 48-credit Master of Theology in Pastoral Care & Counseling program is designed to prepare clergy and lay volunteers to offer advanced pastoral care to individuals, couples and families from a robust Orthodox pastoral-theological foundation.
+The 48-credit Master of Theology in Pastoral Care & Counseling program is designed to prepare clergy and lay volunteers to provide timely and complex pastoral care to individuals and families in crisis from a robust Orthodox Christian pastoral-theological foundation.
+The Christological and anthropological teachings of Saint Silouan the Athonite and Archimandrite Sophrony of Essex are given special prominence in laying this foundation, and to this end the faculty maintains a vital spiritual link with the Monastery of Saint John the Baptist at Essex.
 Although concepts from the fields of psychology and social work are periodically explored in the program, such exploration is always shaped by a distinctly Orthodox epistemology.

-Every student in the program will complete the following 12 uniquely-designed courses: Christology & Human Suffering, The Ethics of Pastoral Care & Counseling, Developmental & Cultural Aspects of Pastoral Care & Counseling, Hypostatic Theology & Pastoral Ministry, Introduction to Pastoral Counseling Theory, Group-Based Pastoral Care & Counseling, Curing Spiritual Illness in the Patristic Tradition, Clinical Assessment & Treatment Planning in Pastoral Work, Issues in Human Sexuality, Parish-based Crisis Response & Disaster Spiritual Care, the Sanctification of Marriage & Family Life, and Pastoral Care Interventions with Families in Crisis.
+Every student in the program will complete the following 12 uniquely-designed courses: Christology & Human Suffering, The Ethics of Pastoral Care & Counseling, Developmental & Cultural Aspects of Pastoral Care & Counseling, Hypostatic Theology & Pastoral Ministry, Introduction to Pastoral Counseling Theory, Group-Based Pastoral Care & Counseling, Curing Spiritual Illness in the Patristic Tradition, Clinical Assessment & Treatment Planning in Pastoral Work, Issues in Human Sexuality, Parish-based Crisis Response, the Sanctification of Marriage & Family Life, and Pastoral Interventions with Families in Crisis.

 The integrated curriculum process includes the following educational elements:

-(a) directed reading and audio-visual training resources assigned by – or developed by – the program faculty,
+(a) directed reading and audio-visual training resources developed by the program faculty,

 (b) regular essays and oral examinations to demonstrate comprehension and application of the course materials,

-(c) bi-monthly video-teleconference (VTC) sessions with a small group of cohort members and a program mentor,
+(c) bi-monthly video-teleconference (VTC) sessions with a small group and a program mentor,

-(d) two intensive course residency weeks at the Antiochian Village Conference & Retreat Center,
+(d) two intensive Residency weeks at the Antiochian Village Conference & Retreat Center,